 Year : 1937

-Guernica is a very large oil painting on canvas by Pablo Picasso completed by june 1937.
+Guernica is a very large oil painting on canvas by Pablo Picasso completed by June 1937.
 This painting is known as one of the most moving and powerful anti-war painting in history.
 It depicts violence and chaos through wrenched buildings and suffering of people and animals.
 The painting is believed to be a response to the bombing of Guernica, a village in northern Spain, by German and Italian warplanes.
-As the painting was displayed around the world, it became famous and well aclaimed, and helped to bring worlds attention towards the Spanish Civil War.
+As the painting was displayed around the world, it became famous and well acclaimed and helped to bring world’s attention towards the Spanish Civil War.

 After World War II he joined the Communist Party and devoted his time to sculpture, ceramics, and lithography as well as painting.
 In his late years he created variations on the works of earlier artists, the most famous being a series of 58 pictures based on Las Meninas painting of DIEGO VELAZQUEZ.
 For nearly 80 of his 91 years Picasso devoted himself to an artistic production that contributed significantly to and paralleled the whole development of modern art in the 20th century.